-OWF/OWP sufficient (in principle) for SKE, MAC and Digital Signatures

-PKE needs more structure (e.g., Trapdoor OWP)

-Also, many constructions of Digital Signatures and CRHF rely on such structure (and sometimes, the random oracle model)
+- In principle, OWF/OWP sufficient for SKE, MAC and Digital Signatures.
+PKE needs more structure (e.g., Trapdoor OWP) - In practice, SKE and MAC based on ad hoc constructions of PRFs and CRHFs.
+Digital Signatures as well as PKE (together, public-key cryptography) uses mathematical structure, and often relies on the random oracle model.